bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Speaker 1: 00:42:04

-Sir, the radar, sir, it appears to be jammed.
+[Movie Clip Audio:] Sir, the radar, sir, it appears to be jammed.

 Speaker 2: 00:42:10